OfficeDev/outlook-dev-docs/docs/index.md

 ### Actionable Messages

-Whether you are filling out a survey, approving an expense report, or updating a CRM sales opportunity, Actionable Messages enable you to take quick actions right from within Outlook and Teams.
+Whether you are filling out a survey, approving an expense report, or updating a CRM sales opportunity, Actionable Messages enable you to take quick actions right from within Outlook.
 Developers can now embed actions in their emails or notifications, elevating user engagement with their services and increasing organizational productivity.
 Check out our [Get Started](actionable-messages/get-started.md) section to try it out.

 ![A Twitter actionable message displayed on a mobile device.](images/connectors.png)